It was on this solemn date

 Who wore the most beautiful smiles

-And left town with a man called Wiles.
+And left town with a man named Wiles.

 —holden klass